Efficacy of Juxtapid

 WARNING: RISK OF HEPATOTOXICITY

-Juxtapid can cause elevations in transaminases.
-In the Juxtapid clinical trial, 10 (34%) of the 29 patients treated with Juxtapid had at least one elevation in alanine aminotransferase (ALT) or aspartate aminotransferase (AST) ≥3x upper limit of normal (ULN).
+JUXTAPID can cause elevations in transaminases.
+In the adult clinical trial, 10 (34%) of the 29 patients treated with JUXTAPID had at least one elevation in alanine aminotransferase (ALT) or aspartate aminotransferase (AST) ≥3 times the upper limit of normal (ULN).
 There were no concomitant clinically meaningful elevations of total bilirubin, international normalized ratio (INR), or alkaline phosphatase.
+In the pediatric clinical trial (5 to 17 years of age), 6 (14%) of the 43 patients experienced elevations in ALT and/or AST ≥ 3 times ULN.
+No concomitant clinically meaningful elevations in total bilirubin or alkaline phosphatase were observed.

-Juxtapid also increases hepatic fat, with or without concomitant increases in transaminases.
-The median absolute increase in hepatic fat was 6% after both 26 and 78 weeks of treatment, from 1% at baseline, measured by magnetic resonance spectroscopy.
-Hepatic steatosis associated with Juxtapid treatment may be a risk factor for progressive liver disease, including steatohepatitis and cirrhosis.
+JUXTAPID also increases hepatic fat, with or without concomitant increases in transaminases.
+The median absolute increase in hepatic fat in adult patients was 6% after both 26 and 78 weeks of treatment, from 1% at baseline, measured by magnetic resonance spectroscopy (MRS).
+The median absolute increase in hepatic fat in pediatric patients aged 5 to 17 years was 4% after 24 weeks and 104 weeks of treatment, from 3% at baseline, measured by nuclear magnetic resonance (NMR).
+Hepatic steatosis associated with JUXTAPID treatment may be a risk factor for progressive liver disease, including steatohepatitis and cirrhosis.

 Measure ALT, AST, alkaline phosphatase, and total bilirubin before initiating treatment and then ALT and AST regularly as recommended.
-During treatment, adjust the dose of Juxtapid if the ALT or AST are ≥3x ULN.
-Discontinue Juxtapid for clinically significant liver toxicity.
+During treatment, adjust the dose of JUXTAPID if the ALT or AST are ≥3 times ULN.
+Discontinue JUXTAPID for clinically significant liver toxicity.

 • Pregnancy

-• Concomitant administration of moderate or strong CYP3A4 inhibitors
+• Concomitant use with strong or moderate CYP3A4 inhibitors

-• Moderate or severe hepatic impairment or active liver disease including unexplained persistent elevations of serum transaminases
+• Moderate or severe hepatic impairment or active liver disease including unexplained persistent abnormal liver function tests

 WARNINGS AND PRECAUTIONS